kyma-project/control-plane/utils/kyma-environments-cleanup-job/README.md

-# Kyma Environments Cleanup Job
+# Kyma Environments Cleanup CronJob
-**Important!**
-**The job should run only in the development environment.
-Make sure you are connected to the development Kubernetes cluster before applying the job.**
+>**CAUTION:** The CronJob must run only in the development environment.
+You must be connected to the development Kubernetes cluster before applying the CronJob.

-Kyma Environments Cleanup Job removes Kyma Environments which are older than 24h.
-The job is scheduled to run every day at midnight (according to the local time defined in the system).
+Kyma Environments Cleanup CronJob removes Kyma Environments which are older than 24h.
+The CronJob is scheduled to run daily at midnight local time defined in the system.

 Directory contents: